 An adjustable-rate mortgage, on the other hand, allows a varying interest on your loan with prevailing interest rates.
 When the rates are high, your monthly payment and mortgage will go up.
 If the rates go down, your mortgage rate and monthly payments would drop too.

-All homes go through their usual wear and tear but it’s usually easier to maintain a rented apartment.
+All homes go through their usual wear and tear but it’s usually easier to maintain apartments for rent in richmond va.

 Maintaining rented apartments usually includes calling the landlord or a repairman, and these repairs are usually covered in the rent.
 This is not the case for a homeowner.
 As a homeowner, the duties and responsibilities of maintaining and keeping your home fall on you.